klorenzo/learning-webpack/README.md

-# learning-webpack
+# Learning Webpack
-Repository used to store code created during my Webpack courses
+Repository used to store the code created during my Webpack courses.